 Advantages of doing Everest Base Camp trek in the Winter season.

-- Fewer crowds: The winter season is considered off-peak for trekking in the Everest region, so there will likely be fewer trekkers on the trail.
+1. Fewer crowds: The winter season is considered off-peak for trekking in the Everest region, so there will likely be fewer trekkers on the trail.

-- Clear views: The skies are typically clearer in the winter, which can provide better views of the Himalayan peaks, including Mount Everest.
+2. Clear views: The skies are typically clearer in the winter, which can provide better views of the Himalayan peaks, including Mount Everest.

-- Unique experience: Trekking to Everest Base Camp in the winter can be a unique and challenging experience, as it requires dealing with colder temperatures and potentially more snow.
+3. Unique experience: Trekking to Everest Base Camp in the winter can be a unique and challenging experience, as it requires dealing with colder temperatures and potentially more snow.

-- Snow-covered trails: Trekking in the winter season, the trails will be covered with snow which can give you a different experience than trekking in other seasons.
+5. Snow-covered trails: Trekking in the winter season, the trails will be covered with snow which can give you a different experience than trekking in other seasons.

 Disadvantages of doing Everest Base Camp trek in the Winter season

-- Cold temperatures: The winter season can bring cold temperatures.
+1. Cold temperatures: The winter season can bring cold temperatures.
 This can also make it more difficult to sleep at night.

-- Limited access to facilities: Some of the tea houses and lodges along the trail may be closed or have limited services during the winter season.
+2. Limited access to facilities: Some of the tea houses and lodges along the trail may be closed or have limited services during the winter season.
 This can make it more difficult to find a place to stay and to get food and supplies.

 December: Late December is also a good time to approach the Everest Base Camp trek.
 But it is quite colder than other seasons during this time.
-Otherwise, in terms of views ad natural beauty, this time is also one of the best times to plan a trek.
+Otherwise, in terms of views and natural beauty, this time is also one of the best times to plan a trek.

-January: During this period of time the trail is less crowded and you will have more space to enjoy trekking on the trails of Everest Base Camp trek.
+January: During this period the trail is less crowded and you will have more space to enjoy trekking on the trails of Everest Base Camp trek.
 Trek prices and flight costs tend to drop a little bit during this time because it is considered off-season.

 February: Trekking to Everest Base Camp is still possible in February but the weather in Everest Base Camp is colder than any other season.
 You might encounter snow during the trek, which can be a challenging part for you.
 But with proper preparation for Everest Base Camp and guidance you can surely complete the trek.